MomsFriendlyDevCo/doop-cli/README.md

     glob [glob]               Glob for files within units and perform operations on them install [unit...]
-Install one or more units from the upstream Doop repo list                      List units installed for the current project merge [unit]              Attempt to merge a unit with the upstream Doop repo setup                     Configure Doop-Cli
+Install one or more units from the upstream Doop repo list                      List units installed for the current project make [unit]               Create a unit skeleton from the given name (plurals for unit names are recommended) merge [unit]              Attempt to merge a unit with the upstream Doop repo setup                     Configure Doop-Cli
     help [cmd]                display help for [cmd]